 Through the research of Medicare data, the research team hopes to generalize the common occurrences of fraud, abuse and overbilling throughout the Medicare system using machine learning.
 The research team will determine “good” results using various statistical tests as well as participating in a continuous feedback loop with stakeholders who regularly handle and identify fraud, abuse, and overbilling.

+Exploratory Data Analysis

+The dataset used for this project contains ??
+Instances and ??
+Attributes.
+These were aggregated to show the distribution of claims among the uniquely identified providers (Figure 1).
+Most of the claims studied occurred are categorized in the diagnostic radiology and internal medicine.
+Interestingly podiatry, gastroeterology and urology, respectively, have the least claims (Figure 2).
+To provide a perspective on the claims submitted, in 2019 (Figure 3), 2.59 billion services were performed on 879 million individuals at a cost of $3.81 billion.
+Of these charges, medicare made a payment of $816 million.
+Of particular interest is the distribution of providers in the LEIE.
+Figure 4 shows that the proportion of these individuals correlates with the population distribution of states in the USA.
+For instance, the most populous states of the United States (California, New York and Florida) records the highest number of providers found in the Excluded List.

 Fig 1: Aggregations Over National Provider Identifier (NPI) 2017-2019